GiovanniCornejo/ROBased-TrojanDetection/README.md

 - Feature subset experimentation (e.g., RO1-RO4, RO5-RO8, all ROs)
 - Metrics such as accuracy, precision, and recall across 20 trials with different training sample sizes (6, 12, 24 chips).

-`case_3.ipynb` addresses the scenario where all samples are unlabeled, using an SVM + K-Means ensemble approach:
+`case_3.ipynb` addresses the scenario where all samples are unlabeled, using an SVM + KNN ensemble approach:

-- **One-Class SVM** detects primary anomalies (Trojan-inserted or otherwise unusual).
+- **One-Class SVM** detects primary anomalies, identifying Trojan-inserted or otherwise unusual samples.
-- **K-Means Clustering** on anomalies distinguishes Trojan-inserte samples from other unknown anomalies.
+- **K-Nearest Neighbors** refines the classification by considering the proximity of points to differentiate between Trojan-inserted samples and normal anomalies.
-- Extended labels (Golden, Trojan-inserted, Mixture) are assigned for detailed classification.
+- **K-Means Clustering** is applied as a post-processing step to further segment data into groups.

 ## Methodology